-Gingivitis is an uncomfortable disease that affects the gums.
+Gingivitis is an uncomfortable disease that affects the gums, and it is incredibly common, with nearly half of all adults aged 30 and older experiencing some form of gum disease.
+Because it is so widespread, many people find themselves asking: is gingivitis contagious?
 Whether you yourself have gingivitis or someone you know does, you might be wondering if the disease can spread.
-You surely don’t want to pass it off to someone you care about or contract the disease from someone!
+You surely don’t want to pass it off to someone you care about or contract the disease from someone, which brings us to the ultimate question: is gingivitis contagious?

 What Is Gingivitis?

 Gingivitis, or gum disease, occurs when the gums get inflamed thanks to a buildup of plaque on the teeth.
-Plaque (a bacterial film) naturally occurs on the teeth and must be removed— often by a professional dental cleaning.
+Because plaque is a bacterial film, many people naturally wonder: is gingivitis contagious?
+While this plaque naturally occurs on the teeth and must be removed— often by a professional dental cleaning.
 If the plaque isn’t removed, it can harden over time and eventually turn into tartar (calcified plaque).

 - This plaque and tartar buildup irritates the gums and usually causes bleeding.